pjakiela/ECON370/getting-started-R.md

 ## Download R and RStudio

 Download R and RStudio from the [posit](https://posit.co/download/rstudio-desktop/) website.
-Once you've done this, read the [Introduction to the 2nd edition of R for Data Science](https://r4ds.hadley.nz/intro.html#rstudio), focusing on the second half which begins with the regions of the RStudio interface.
+Once you've done this, read the [Introduction to the 2nd edition of R for Data Science](https://r4ds.hadley.nz/intro.html#rstudio), focusing on the second half beginning with the part where they explain the different regions of the RStudio interface.

 Open RStudio on your computer.
 Install the [tidyverse](https://www.tidyverse.org/), [haven](https://haven.tidyverse.org/), and
 [fixest](https://lrberge.github.io/fixest/) packages, which we will use all the time.
 The tidyverse is a suite of tools for modern data analysis in R, and